Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Linear systems with a single delay time

-We can preliminarily infer the sign of the heat dissipation and its parameter dependency from the information of the spectrum decomposition.
-As heat dissipation $\langle J\rangle_0$ is equal to the integral of this oscillating spectrum of the FRR violation (Eq.~\eqref{hs}), the sign of $\langle J\rangle_0$ is determined by the balance between positive and negative parts of the violation spectrum.
-Since the high-frequency asymptotic component of the spectrum contributes negligibly to the integral (Fig.~\ref{fig:1}), the heat dissipation rate can be effectively approximated by the integral of the spectrum over the low-frequency domain.
+We can preliminarily infer the sign of the heat dissipation and its parameter dependence from the information of the spectrum decomposition in the low-frequency region.
+Here, we focus on cases with a restoring nondelayed force ($a<0$).
 Specifically, for a positive delayed force $b>0$, the major contribution to the integral comes from the first valley below zero and the subsequent peak above zero.
-A shorter delay time results in a longer period of oscillation in the frequency domain, which shifts the first peak towards higher frequency without changing the decay of the envelope (Fig.~\ref{fig:2a}).
+A shorter delay time results in a longer period of oscillation in the frequency domain, which shifts the first peak towards higher frequency without changing the decay of the envelope [Fig.~\ref{fig:2c}].
 Thus, a shorter delay time leads to a lower heat dissipation for $b>0$.
-In contrast, for negative strength of the delayed force ($b<0$), the contribution from the first positive peak of the spectrum dominates, which results in positive heat dissipation (Fig.~\ref{fig:2b} and Fig.~\ref{fig:3}).
-Experimentally, these properties allow us to infer the heat dissipation rate of the linear time-delayed systems with a relatively low time resolution of sampling.
+In contrast, for negative strength of the delayed force $b<0$, the contribution from the first positive peak of the spectrum dominates, which results in positive heat dissipation [Fig.~\ref{fig:2d} and Fig.~\ref{fig:1}].
+Experimentally, these properties allow us to infer the heat dissipation rate of the linear time-delayed systems with relatively small sampling resources.